Best Places to Move Abroad with Family (Based on Experience)

 Families should be aware of the high costs of housing and childcare, particularly in major cities.
 While not impossible to overcome in a dual-income household, some parents may find themselves having similar conversations of the kind they’d have in the U.S. around childcare costs and planning.

-Additionally, while many Swiss residents speak English, proficiency in French, German, or Italian (depending on which Swiss canton you live) is necessary for full integration.
+Additionally, while many Swiss residents speak English, proficiency in French, German, or Italian (depending on which Swiss canton you live in) is necessary for full integration.

 Spotlight on Germany